OwenMelbz/forget-db/README.md

 Once you have your config complete you can run `forget-db ./path/to/config.yml` the wizard will ask for your connection details, and then will start the cleanse.

 After its completed you should get a notification to let you know!

+# To Do
+- Write the tests :D
+- Think of a way to get in
+- Submit it!

 # Warnings / Notes
 - There is no dry run, I recommend you test this on a temporary database first.